dji-sdk/Payload-SDK-Doc/source/cn/development-workflow/integrate_sdk.md

 ## Software architecture of Payload SDK
 ![](../images/guide/integrate_sdk/psdk_architecture.png)

-- psdk_arch : PSDK platform wrapper layer to port payload SDK to different platforms.
-- psdk_core : PSDK low layer functions to deal with protocol parse, protocol package and debugging.
+- User Application Layer : The user's application.
-- psdk_upper : PSDK function layer.
+- PSDK_Upper Layer : PSDK function layer.
 A user can call this layer interface to use PSDK functionalities.
-- User application : The user's application.
+- PSDK_Core Layer : PSDK low layer functions to deal with protocol parse, protocol package and debugging.
+- PSDK_Arch Layer : PSDK platform wrapper layer to port payload SDK to different platforms.

 ## Run Payload SDK
 The initialization functions of the Payload SDK are provided in the file "Payload_SDK/psdk_upper/inc/psdk_upper.h file" of the SDK.
 You can refer to the function interface description to incorporate and establish the Payload SDK running environment for your application.